LucasBr003/ez-saving/README.md

 > [!NOTE]
 > To access these functions, use the prefix "EzSaving."
 For example: "toggle_debug_prints(true)" becomes "EzSaving.toggle_debug_prints(true)."

+> [!IMPORTANT]
+> Using the provided functions to modify plugin settings is the recommended approach for several reasons:
+> ***Error Handling***: These functions are designed to handle potential errors more effectively, providing built-in safeguards against unintended configuration changes.
+> ***Consistency***: By using the functions, you ensure that any modifications adhere to the expected format and behavior, maintaining consistency in your project.
+> ***Plugin Compatibility***: Utilizing the functions ensures compatibility with future updates or changes to the plugin's internal structure.

+Overall, relying on the functions offered by the plugin for configuration modifications enhances stability and reduces the risk of unexpected issues during gameplay.

 With these functions, you can dynamically adjust plugin settings during gameplay, allowing for greater flexibility and control over your save and load systems.